 Q: How thick is the barn door hardware track?
 What are the track dimensions?

 A: 3/16″ Thick, 2″ Wide and up to 8′long.
 All track sizes are available, but we can only ship 8′ lengths max.
 So, if you are in need of any track size longer than 8′, we have a “splice” plate that you can add to your tracks to combine any combination of track lengths.

 Q: Is the Barn Door Hardware loud as it rolls along the door track?
 What is the quietest wheel you offer?

 A: The barn door hardware is hardly audible.
 We have several videos which show the hardware rolling along the track, you can also hear how quiet the door hardware is as it rolls.
 The nylon wheel is the quietest, along with the all wood wheel.
 The steel wheel is slightly more audible than the nylon or wood.

 Q: Can I pick up my hardware from your store?

 A: Yes, just mention that this is your intent when ordering your hardware.

 Q: What is a “Door Guide” ?
 How does it work?

-A: We have several images of different door guides that we offer, but our standard door guide is our “L -shaped”door guide which affixes to the floor with two screws.
-You simply mortise out a small grove in the bottom of the door and the L-shaped guide slides along this door guide, keeping it from hitting the back wall or from swinging outward.
+A: We have several images of different door guides that we offer but our standard door guide affixes to the floor with two screws.
+You simply mortise out a small grove in the bottom of the door and the guide slides inside of this mortise, keeping it from swinging to and from the wall.

-A: If you have any issues with your hardware and feel that it should be replaced due to manufacturing errors, please return it for a replacement set.
+A: We offer the only Lifetime Warranty online!
+If you have any issues with your hardware due to manufacturing errors, please return it for a replacement set!
 This offer is valid if it is due to a manufacturing error and not normal wear and tear or fading or changing of finishes.
 For a copy of our Limited Lifetime Warranty Policy, please provide an email address and we will have it sent over immediately.